 A6.1.6 Study F [USA 766]

 This study assesses a compatibility scenario between an IMT network and a radio altimeter system.
 It assumes the assessed IMT base stations are using an AAS that is servicing UEs within the service area.
-This study assumes the protection criteria contained in Recommendation ITU-R M.2059 are applicable only at altitudes ranging from the upper limit of the “Range of reported altitude” to the “Operational Altitude” stipulated in Tables 1 and 2 of the Recommendation.
-This study also assumes the radio altimeter break points and interference tolerance thresholds provided in Annex 3.6 of the Report on the 34th meeting of Working Party 5B (5B/315) are applicable at the associated altitudes.
-Furthermore, this study conducts additional analysis of the available break points and interference tolerance threshold material to derive values to study in between test data points at altitudes which an aircraft can operate at.
+This study assumes the protection criteria of desensitization, false altitude generation, and front-end overload contained in Recommendation ITU-R M.2059, as provided, are applicable only at altitudes ranging from the upper limit of the “Range of reported altitude” (AltUL) to the “Operational Altitude” (AltO) stipulated in Tables 1 and 2 of the Recommendation.
+Altitude adjustment factors (AAFAlt) specific to each altimeter model are considered for each failure mode for altitudes less than the AltUL.

 In this study the radio altimeter system is placed outside the service area of an IMT network, i.e, beyond the cell radius of the outermost IMT BSs in a network.
-Figure A6.2.1-1 in the methodology section of this study depicts an illustrative example compatibility operational scenario between an IMT network and a radio altimeter system along a two-dimensional plane at a single point in time and space.
+Figure A6.1.6-2 in the methodology section of this study depicts an illustrative example compatibility operational scenario between an IMT network and a radio altimeter system along a two-dimensional plane at a single point in time and space.

 A6.1.6.1 Technical characteristics